imshihab/google-it/README.md

 - If no text is selected, pressing `Ctrl + G` will not perform any action.
 - This extension requires permissions to access the active tab and context menus.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.b
+See the [LICENSE](LICENSE) file for more details.